Key takeaways

 If you are insured, the first step to save on insulin is to check your prescription coverage before filling the prescription.
 All insurance plans have a drug formulary, or list of covered drugs ranked in a tiered system.
 Higher tiers of drugs typically mean a higher out-of-pocket cost for patients.

 Checking your insurance coverage helps protect you against unexpected bills.
-Still, it can also help you decide whether switching to a different health insurance plan would be beneficial during the next Open Enrollment Period.
+It can also help you decide whether switching to a different health insurance plan would be beneficial during the next Open Enrollment Period.

 4. Consider switching diabetes medications